Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Uh.. yeah.
 Sorry.
 I took the motor off and checked the plate.
 AO Smith model K56A75B23, 120 V, 15.0 A, 60 Hz, Single phase, 3450 rpm, CW.

 It may be possible to just replace the motor but it would be a shame if I couldn’t just fix it.

 There is a check valve to hold the compressed air in the tank while the unloader valve drains the compressed air off the head of the pump.
 This happens each time the compressor shuts off.
 If the compressor is not draining off the compressed air from the pump it will try to start against a load and blow your breaker.
-Also if the check valve is leaking, you would be starting against the tank pressure and blow the breaker.
+Also if the check valve is leaking, you would be starting against the tank pressure and blowing the breaker.
 Both are cheap parts to replace.

 By removing the line you removed the load from the pump, and it can run easily, and even with weak caps.

 Or, check the tank check valve to see if it’s blocked, first.